-Being up to date with your company’s paperwork can seem never-ending and pretty stressful at times.
-Although this may be the case, paperwork is essential in keeping your company registered and in full flow.
-ASIC annual reviews are one of those important yearly procedures you should be on top of.
+Being up to date with your company’s paperwork can seem never‐ending and pretty stressful at times.
+Although this may be the case, keeping your paperwork in order is essential to maintaining your company’s registration and smooth operation.
+ASIC annual reviews are one of those key yearly procedures you must stay on top of in 2025.

-Once you have set up and registered your business, you will need to comply with your ASIC obligations, including the ASIC annual review.
-So, it is really important that you understand what you must do to prepare and complete your company’s ASIC annual review in the simplest way possible.
+Once you have set up and registered your business, you will need to comply with your ASIC obligations – including the annual review.
+It’s important that you understand what you must do to prepare and complete your company’s ASIC annual review in the simplest way possible.
+For additional insights on managing your legal obligations, you might also want to check our guide on legal requirements for starting a business.

 What Is An Annual Review?

-Your annual review is accompanied by an annual statement.
-This statement will usually be sent to you within five days of your annual review date.
+Your annual review is accompanied by an annual statement, which is usually sent within five working days of your review date.

 • Your company details